 Everyone deserves to have a healthy and safe relationship, including YOU.
-And just because someone isn’t physically hurting you doesn’t mean they aren’t abusing you.
+And just because someone isn’t physically hurting you doesn’t mean they aren’t causing you harm.

-- Think his or her feelings are more important than yours?
+- Think their feelings are more important than yours?

-- Become easily jealous when you want to see your family or friends or are in certain social situations?
+- Become jealous when you want to see family or friends or are in certain social situations?

-- Control what you wear and/or how you look?
+- Control what you wear or how you look?

 - Text or call you repeatedly and get upset when you don’t answer?